List of meetings between the pope and the president of the United States: Future popes meeting the president

-Additionally, Eugenio Pacelli (the future Pope Pius XII) visited the United States for two weeks in October–November 1936 and met President Franklin D. Roosevelt at Hyde Park, New York on November 5, 1936.
+Eugenio Pacelli (the future Pope Pius XII) visited the United States for two weeks in October–November 1936 and met President Franklin D. Roosevelt at Hyde Park, New York on November 5, 1936.

-President George W. Bush attended the funeral of Pope John Paul II on April 8, 2005 and briefly met Cardinal Joseph Ratzinger, later Pope Benedict XVI, who had led the Mass of Requiem.
+President George W. Bush attended the funeral of Pope John Paul II on April 8, 2005 and briefly met Cardinal Joseph Ratzinger, later Pope Benedict XVI, who had celebrated the Requiem Mass.
 Bush was the first incumbent U.S. president to attend a papal funeral.

 Future presidents meeting the pope

 According to his sister Corinne, future President Theodore Roosevelt, aged 11, met Pope Pius IX in Rome and kissed his hand when the Roosevelt family was travelling in Europe.

+In 1902, future U.S. President William Howard Taft, in his capacity as Governor-General of the Philippines, met in the Vatican with Pope Leo XIII to conduct negotiations concerning the purchase of lands owned by Catholic religious orders in the Philippines after the United States gained control of the Catholic-dominated islands at the conclusion of the Spanish-American War.
+The goal was that the United States acquire these lands then sell them to Filipino farmers to give them a stake in the new government and address resentment against the mostly Spanish priests who held much of the arable land.
+The Pope promised to study the issue and expressed support for the American pacification program, which was agreed to and implemented by 1904.

 While Joe Biden was serving as a U.S. Senator, he met with Pope John Paul II on April 12, 1980 at the Vatican.
 During Biden's tenure as Vice President of the United States, he met Pope Francis on three occasions.
-Biden led the U.S. delegation at the Papal inauguration of Pope Francis in March 2013; he accompanied the pope during the pontiff's visit to the United States in September 2015; and met him at a Vatican conference on cancer research in April 2016.
+Biden led the U.S. delegation at the papal inauguration of Pope Francis in March 2013; he accompanied the pope during the pontiff's visit to the United States in September 2015; and met him at a Vatican conference on cancer research in April 2016.

 Then-Vice President George H. W. Bush met Pope John Paul II on September 19, 1987 in Detroit.
 The pope was concluding a ten-day visit to the United States.